 - Faulty or Damaged Electrical Equipment: Injuries, burns and explosions are extremely common in electrical equipment.
 Known as arcing, an electrical discharge capable of reaching 19426°C is released.
 As a result, combustion is common if electrical equipment isn’t tested.
 Buy arc flash protection clothing here.

 Who is Responsible for a UK Fire Risk Assessment?

 In England and Wales.
 If you’re an employer you’re responsible for fire safety.
 This makes you known as the ‘responsible person’.
 The Regulatory Reform (Fire Safety) Order 2005 details what you have to do to comply with the law.
 (The rules are different in Scotland and Northern Ireland – please ring us for specific advice).

 Your insurance provider will assume you are in compliance with the fire safety order when they give you a quote.

 In need of fire safety training?
 Visit here.

-Learn how to use a fire extinguisher, visit here.
+To learn how to use a fire extinguisher, visit here.

 You could get fined and/or go to prison if you don’t follow fire safety regulations.
 Minor penalties can be up to £5,000.
 Major penalties can have unlimited fines and up to 2 years in prison.

 Local fire and rescue authorities have the ability to inspect any premises.
-They can issue fire safety notice telling you about changes you might need to make to your premises.
+They can issue fire safety notices telling you about changes you might need to make to your premises.
 If they consider that your fire prevention measures are totally inadequate they may even restrict access to your business until the issues are resolved.

 Why Use OHEAP Fire & Security?